kamillamamatova/AI-Resume-Analyzer/README.md

 - Suggestions on formatting, clarity, and technical skills
 - Light and dark mode options
 - Downloadable feedback or send it via email
+- Auto-reset when uploading a new file
+- Interactive scoring with progress bars and helpful tooltips
+- Reset button to clear session

 ---